se-edu/se-book/oop/inheritance/substitutability/text.md

 Staff staff = new AcademicStaff (); // OK
 ```

-But the following code is not valid %%&nbsp;because `staff` is declared as a `Staff` type and therefore its value may or may not be of  type `AcademicStaff`, which is the type expected by variable `academicStaff`.%%
+But the following code is not valid %%because `staff` is declared as a `Staff` type and therefore its value may or may not be of  type `AcademicStaff`, which is the type expected by variable `academicStaff`.%%

 ```java
 Staff staff;